jhermjherm/openhabian/docs/openhabian.md

 For the setup on Wi-Fi, you'll need to make your SSID and password known to the system before the first boot.
 Additionally to the setup instructions given above, the following steps are needed:

+- Check the settings of your system image flasher to make sure it does not "Eject" or "Unmount" the SD card after it is flashed
 - Flash the system image to your micro SD card as described, do not remove the SD card yet
 - Access the first SD card partition from the file explorer of your choice (e.g. Windows file explorer)
 - Open the file `openhabian.conf` in a text editor